 There are major shifts occurring in this space right now.

-During a SecureWorld cybersecurity conference, he quickly rattled off five changes that he's seeing.
+I recently interviewed IT research powerhouse Larry Ponemon during a SecureWorld cybersecurity conference and he quickly rattled off five changes that he's seeing.

 Role of the CISO changing: Top 5 changes now

 - There are more CISOs than ever before: "Many companies that had Information Security Managers, or titles like that, now have created a CISO position."

 - CISO prominence continues to grow: "One of the big changes we're seeing is that CISOs are moving up and becoming true C-level executives."